PhrSite/PsapSimulator/README.md

 | 4.6.18 Testing of Policy Rules | No | No | Support for this function appears to be optional in NENA-STA-010.3f. |
 | 4.6.19 Call Diversion | Yes | No | Because De-Queue Registration will be supported.
 Element State, Service State and Queue state are already implemented. |

 # Dependancies

 ## FFMPEG Libraries
 This project depends on the FFMPEG libraries for video codecs and other video related functions.
 These DLL files are automatically installed in the FFMPEG directory located under the applications installation directory.

-This repository contains the FFMPEG DLL files.
+This project contains the FFMPEG DLL files that it needs in the FFMPEG directory.
+These DLL files are distrubuted automatically when the project is published.

 The application currently uses version 7.0.0 of FFMPEG.
 The version of the FFMPEG DLL files must match the version of FFMPEG.AutoGen.
 If FFMPEG.AutoGen is updated, the FFMPEG DLL files in this repository must also be updated.

 The best place to get the correct version of the FFMPEG DLL files is: https://github.com/Ruslan-B/FFmpeg.AutoGen/tree/master/FFmpeg/bin/x64.